|Type||Work@EIT Food, part-time|

 Application and Selection Procedure

-In order for applications to be accessible to the relevant areas for calling on the assistance of experts, all sections should be completed.
+Make sure to fully complete all sections.
 Areas of expertise and professional experience should be adequately detailed and documented.
 An application is considered complete once confirmed as valid in the online electronic system.

 Independent experts shall be selected for inclusion based on the following criteria: